 For a big-ticket item, you can also consider going modular.
 Modular furniture items are made up of movable, adjustable sections called modules.
 You can reconfigure the modules in whatever what you see fit.
 Some common modular furniture items include sofas, shelving units, ottomans, and beds.

 In addition to being space-efficient (and in some cases, multifunctional), modules can be ordered in a wide range of fabrics and colors.
 This gives you the option to mismatch within a single piece of furniture.
 Just make sure that you've taken a look at fabric swatches (in person) before ordering different color modules for one piece of furniture.
-Colors should be complimentary and have the same chromatic intensity, or at least one color should be a neutral to stabilize a more saturated color.
+Colors should be complementary and have the same chromatic intensity, or at least one color should be a neutral to stabilize a more saturated color.

 Pull the room together with decorative accents.